Ericktz/BCNAScripts/README.md

 # Support donating:
-You like, as usefull, or saved you much time fell free do donating some CBD with Bitcanna Coins.
+You like, as usefull, or saved you much time fell free do give tips to get some CBD with Bitcanna Coins.
 BCNA:  B9bMDqgoAY7XA5bCwiUazdLKA78h4nGyfL

 # 420 Time